Skip to main content

 Batch prep and shelf life

 Dry mixes last indefinitely in sealed, low-moisture containers — shelf life is governed by moisture exclusion and oxidation, not by citric acid (which only acts as a preservative once dissolved).
-Essential oils are volatile and degrade over time; add them fresh to each bottle rather than into your batch-prepped dry powder.
+Essential oils are volatile and degrade over time; add them fresh to each bottle, or disperse them into only the dry powder you plan to use that day.
+Do not oil a large dry batch and store it for weeks.
 Freeze-dried fruit powder can clump in humid storage; keep it in an airtight container with a silica packet.

 Flavor fatigue during long events